-- · repeatedly refusing to specify Complaint or Report allegations; - · repeatedly failing to timely schedule or appear at investigative interviews or meetings, without good cause; or
+- · repeatedly refusing to specify Complaint or Report allegations; - repeatedly failing to timely schedule or appear at investigative interviews or meetings, without good cause; or - filing multiple Complaints or Reports on the same or substantially similar events.
+B. General Procedures

 (E) Failing to Report Known Incidents of Discrimination, Harassment, and Retaliation: Every supervisor, administrator, University official, or other employee who has the authority to take action to redress an alleged violation, must promptly report to DIA any incidents reasonably believed to constitute discrimination, harassment, or retaliation in violation of this Policy that come to their attention during the course of their employment.